 Design speed should generally not be less than the legal posted speed.
 The design speed used in the original design of the highway should be used for RRR projects.
 However, there may be situations where the existing posted speed on the highway is different than that used in the original design of the highway.
 The decision to modify the posted speed limit after the construction of the original project was completed would have been made under the authority of the District Traffic Operations Engineer (DTOE).
-In this case, the DTOE should be coordinated with in determining the proper design speed for the project.
-New project features and the correction of features having a significant crash history should be designed using a design speed equal to or greater than the posted speed.
+In this case, the selected design speed shall be jointly approved by the District Design Engineer and the DTOE.
+This is to be documented on the Typical Section Package as described in Section 16.2.3.
+New project features and the correction of features having a significant crash history shall be designed using a design speed equal to or greater than the posted speed and process Design Exceptions or Variations for those new design elements that do not meet the criteria for the higher speed.
 See Table 25.4.4.1 for further guidance.